Best Wide Receivers in Philadelphia Eagles History

 Westbrook is most well-known for a punt return that beat the Giants in 2003, but because this is focused on his receiving skills I'd say his play as a receiver came in his final season with the Eagles in 2009.
 The Eagles were facing the Vikings in the NFC Wild-Card game.
 Philadelphia led 16–14 in the middle of the fourth quarter.
 The Eagles were on their own 29-yard line and Westbrook caught a screen pass out of the backfield.
 With blockers in front, he weaved his way through defenders, breaking away from an ankle tackle and turning on the jets to escape from everyone for a 71-yard touchdown!
 The score ultimately sealed the game and the Eagles went on to win 26–14.

 DeSean Jackson is one of the fastest wide receivers in Eagles history, clocking in a 4.35 40-yard dash.
-His time spent with the team in the early 2010s, as mentioned before with Jeremy Maclin, is one of the most exciting times for offense-lovers in Eagles' history.
+His time spent with the team in the early 2010s is one of the most exciting times for offense-lovers in Eagles' history.
 Not only was Jackson able to blow past defenses and score at will from anywhere on the field, but he was also a great return man for the team as well.
 In fact, he was the first player in NFL history to be selected to the Pro Bowl twice in a single season for two different positions, as a wide receiver and as a return man.

-Jackson became a staple in Philadelphia as a fan favorite.
+Jackson became a household name in Philadelphia and a fan favorite.
 He was even given a shoutout in the movie "Silver Linings Playbook," a film that takes place in Philadelphia, when a side character yells "DeSean Jackson is the man!" at a tailgate party.
 His incredible speed and cocky attitude resonated with fans.
 He was so fast that he would often run backwards into the endzone, or run across the field to showboat before crossing the plane of the endzone.

 In the years Jackson has played in Philadelphia he has 365 receptions for 6,276 yards and 34 touchdowns.
 He also had 17.2 yards per reception and led the league in the category with the Eagles in 2010.
-He currently sits eighth in receptions and fourth in receiving yards in franchise history, with a chance to move even higher in the ranks after he was traded back to the Eagles in 2019.
+He currently sits eighth in receptions and fourth in receiving yards in franchise history.
+He also has a chance to move even higher in the ranks because he rejoined the Eagles in 2019 via trade.

 - 90 career games